Characterizing and computing solutions to regularized semi-discrete optimal transport via an ordinary differential equation: An ODE characterization of semi-discrete entropic optimal transport

-\begin{proposition} Let $c,\rho,\nu$ verify (H1)-(H4), $Y$ be generic with respect to both $c$ and $\partial X$, and $c$ be twisted.
-Then $\frac{\partial}{\partial t}\nabla \Phi(\psi,t) \rightarrow 0$ as $t\rightarrow 1$ with $\psi$ solution to \eqref{cauchy}. \end{proposition} The proof of the proposition is very similar to the one of \cite{delalande2022nearly}[Proposition 5.1] the main difference consists in partitioning the space $X$, to estimate the integral in \eqref{eq:der}, by looking at what happens on the tangent space $x\mapsto \nabla_x c(x,y_j)$ for every $x\in X$ and for each component $j$ of the derivative.
-For sake of completeness we have detailed the proof in this case in the Appendix \ref{appendix}.
+\begin{proposition} Let $c,\rho,\nu$ verify (H1)-(H5), $Y$ be generic with respect to both $c$ and $\partial X$, and $c$ be twisted.
+Then $\frac{\partial}{\partial t}\nabla_\psi \Phi(\psi (t),t) \rightarrow 0$ as $t\rightarrow 1$ where $\psi(t)$ is the solution to \eqref{cauchy}. \end{proposition} The proof of the proposition is very similar to the one for the quadratic cost of \cite{delalande2022nearly}[Proposition 5.1]; the main difference consists in partitioning the space $X$, to estimate the integral in \eqref{eq:der}, by looking at what happens on the tangent space $x\mapsto \nabla_x c(x,y_j)$ for every $x\in X$ and for each component $j$ of the derivative.
+For the sake of completeness we have detailed the proof in Appendix \ref{appendix}.